SatvikPraveen/DockVerseHub/labs/lab_07_kubernetes_deployment/EXERCISES.md

 ## Exercise Set: Hands-On Kubernetes

 These exercises build on the concepts from Module 11 and the deployed Lab 07 application.
+Complete these practical scenarios to master Kubernetes deployment and operations.

 ---